garrandall/popular-music-data/tracks/rock-me-tonight-freddie-jackson.md

 Would you, baby, hey?
 Roll with me tonight for old times sake

-Ooh, girl, I'm gonna love you real good
+Oh, girl, I'm gonna love you real good
 Come on, let me do it now, you know I could
 I really miss the way you squeeze and moan
 And call out my name, woo, you can call me, baby

 I remember you like to take your time
-To get in the mood, ooh, yes, you do, yeah
+To get in the mood, oh, yes, you do, yeah
 But once you're in the mood
 You like to go, shake to the groove, oh yes, you do, girl